Why the ACT! - L1 SunShield Merits Rigorous Investor and Scientific Evaluation

 Decarbonization Alone Is Not Sufficient

-One such intervention is a space-based solar radiation management system located near the Sun-Earth L1 Lagrange point, approximately 1.5 million kilometres from Earth.
+The L1 Lagrange point — located approximately 1.5 million kilometres from Earth, where the gravitational pull of the Sun and Earth balance — offers a uniquely elegant solution.
+A structure placed at L1 can theoretically remain in position for decades with minimal station-keeping, making it the minimum-effort solution for sustained solar radiation management.
 In concept, a distributed constellation of lightweight refractive or reflective elements deployed near L1 could modestly reduce incident solar flux before it reaches the Earth system.
-The scientific rationale derives from first principles of radiative balance: if positive forcing from greenhouse gases raises equilibrium and transient temperatures, then a calibrated reduction in incoming shortwave radiation may offset part of that forcing and thereby reduce surface thermal stress.
+The scientific rationale derives from first principles of radiative balance: if positive forcing from greenhouse gases and amplifying Earth-system feedbacks raises equilibrium and transient temperatures, then a calibrated reduction in incoming shortwave radiation may offset part of that forcing and thereby reduce surface thermal stress.

 Direct Relevance to Cropland Protection